Protecting spin squeezing from decoherence: Discussion and conclusion

-In summary, we have demonstrated a non-Markovian mechanism to protect spin squeezing from a dissipative environment.
-Although we have modeled the environment with an Ohmic-family spectral density, we expect that this mechanism could also work for environments with other types of spectral densities.
-Note that previous studies have explored the non-Markovian effects of both individual \cite{XUE20131328,Li_2018} and correlated \cite{PhysRevA.86.012308,PhysRevA.101.022327} decoherence on spin squeezing, but these works have not noticed the importance of the bound state discussed here and hence none of them achieves spin squeezing in the long time asymptotic limit.
-In contrast, in the current work we found that the dynamics of the spin squeezing for both the one- and two-axis twisted models depend sensitively on the feature of the energy spectrum of the total spin-environment system.
-Counterintuitively, to preserve spin squeezing, one needs to increase the system-environment coupling strength over a critical value such that the bound state is formed in the composite system.
-Accompanying the formation of the bound state, spin squeezing is preserved in the steady state.
-Our mechanism breaks the constraint of decoherence in quantum metrology and provides a guideline for developing high-precision quantum sensing using spin squeezing in the presence of practical dissipative noises using the technique of quantum reservoir engineering.
+In summary, we have demonstrated a non-Markovian mechanism to protect spin squeezing from dissipative environments.
+Although we have modeled the environment with an Ohmic spectral density, this mechanism also works for other spectral densities.
+We found that the dynamics of the spin squeezing for both the one- and two-axis twisted models depends sensitively on the feature of the energy spectrum of the total spin-environment system.
+Counterintuitively, to preserve spin squeezing, one needs to increase the system-environment coupling strength over a critical value such that a bound state is formed in the composite system.
+This is in stark contrast to the conventional wisdom obtained from the Born-Markov approximation, which tells us that to preserve quantum coherence, one needs to reduce the coupling to the environment as much as possible.
+Note that previous studies have explored the non-Markovian effects of both individual \cite{XUE20131328,Li_2018} and correlated \cite{PhysRevA.86.012308,PhysRevA.101.022327} decoherence on spin squeezing, but these works have not noticed the importance of the bound state and hence none of them achieves spin squeezing in the long-time limit.
+Our mechanism breaks the constraint of decoherence in quantum metrology and provides a guidance for developing spin-squeezing-based quantum sensing technologies.
+More generally, we hope that our work will motivate further studies of the non-Markovian quantum engineering.